constgen/neutrino-preset-svelte/neutrino-preset-svelte/README.md

 #### HTML files

-Under the hood `neutrino-preset-svelte` uses [html-webpack-template](https://www.npmjs.com/package/html-webpack-template) for generating HTML files.
-If you wish to override how these files are created, define an object in your package.json at `neutrino.options.html` with options matching the format expected by `html-webpack-template`.
+Under the hood `neutrino-preset-svelte` uses [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) with custom template for generating HTML files.
+If you wish to override how these files are created, define an object in your package.json at `neutrino.options.html` with options matching the format expected by `html-webpack-plugin` and also with `"mobile"` option.

-*Simple Example: Change the application mount ID from "root" to "app":*
+*Simple Example: Change the application title and othe options:*

 **package.json**
 ```json